-The Spring Arts and Heritage Centre was formally Havant Arts Centre and Havant Museum, merging into one organisation and re-branding in 2009.
+The Spring Arts and Heritage Centre was formed in 2009 when the former Havant Arts Centre and Havant Museum merged to become a new charity.

 In the early 1860s the area where The Spring Arts and Heritage Centre now stands was mainly fields but the completion of the Hayling Branch Line, to Langstone in 1865 and to Hayling in 1867, paved the way for the development of the East End of Havant.